10 Best Free and Paid Video Color Grading Software and Apps List

 Pros:

-Multi-layer interface with numerous features, like blending modes, audio mixing, chroma-keying, etc
+Multi-layer interface with numerous features, like blending modes, audio mixing, chroma-keying, etc.

 Smooth performance